hydrogen, the energy vector king

 For historical and economical reasons however, the main primary source, presently used up to now (at close to 95% of the total production), is issued from oil and gas reserves.

-Thanks to hydrogen, renewables are not any more intermittent and, being locally distributed, do not suffer from heavy heat losses in very high tension networks or, stop and go processes during its production, like conventional energies and even nuclear, do.
+Thanks to hydrogen, renewables are not any more intermittent (power to gas) and, being locally distributed, do not suffer from heavy heat losses in very high tension networks or, stop and go processes during energy production, like conventional energies and even nuclear, do.

-Not to say the benefit of the freedom gained over costly, geopolitically dependent and variable imports, which will contribute to a better stability of prices, a must for a safer economy.
+Not to say the benefit of the freedom gained over costly, geopolitically dependent and time-variable imports, which will contribute to a better stability of supplies and prices of energy, a must for a safer economy.